English for Academic Studies

 - Accelerated Delivery?

-Domestic students (Canadian citizens, permanent residents, and refugee claimants) wishing to pursue English language studies should enrol in General Arts and Science: English Language Studies.
+Domestic students (Canadian citizens, permanent residents, and refugees or convention refugees) wishing to pursue English language studies should enrol in General Arts and Science: English Language Studies.

 Program InformationLength: One-year Certificate program